 “When talking about studying abroad, you’re taking concepts from the classroom and watching it play out in real-time, in real life,” says Marissa Lombardi, assistant teaching professor and director for the Master of Science in Global Studies and International Relations program at Northeastern University.

-Download Our Free Guide to Working into Global Studies and International Relations
+Download Our Free Guide to Breaking into Global Studies and International Relations

 A guide for what you need to know to prepare for, and work in, today’s globalized world.